 Chapter 7 shifts gears and focuses on the software development process itself and the problem of managing larger, more complex programs.
 It introduces namespaces as the foundation for managing program complexity.
 The chapter builds on the coverage of functions and parameter passing in Chapter 3 to motivate the software engineering goals of code reuse, modularity, and encapsulation.
 Functions, modules, and classes are tools that can be used to achieve these goals, fundamentally because they define separate namespaces.
 The chapter describes how namespaces are managed during normal control flow and during exceptional control flow, when exceptions are handled by exception handlers.
-Case Study CS.7 builds on this chapter's content to show how to use a debugger to find bugs in a program or, more generally, to analyze the execution of the program.

 Chapter 8 covers the development of new classes in Python and the object-oriented programming (OOP) paradigm.
 The chapter builds on Chapter 7's uncovering of how Python classes are implemented through namespaces to explain how new classes are developed.
 The chapter introduces the OOP concepts of operator overloading-central to Python's design philosophy-and inheritance-a powerful OOP property that will be used in Chapters 9 and 11.
 Through abstraction and encapsulation, classes achieve the desirable software engineering goals of modularity and code reuse.
-The context of abstraction and encapsulation is then used to motivate user-defined exception classes.
-Case Study CS.8 goes one step further and illustrates the implementation of iterative behavior in user-defined container classes.
+The context of abstraction and encapsulation is then used to motivate user-defined exception classes and the implementation of iterative behavior in user-defined container classes.

 Chapter 9 introduces graphical user interfaces (GUIs) and showcases the power of the OOP approach for developing GUIs.
 It uses the Tk widget toolkit, which is part of the Python Standard Library.
 The coverage of interactive widgets provides the opportunity to discuss the event-driven programming paradigm.
 In addition to introducing GUI development, the chapter also showcases the power of OOP to achieve modular and reusable programs.
-Case Study CS.9 illustrates this in the context of implementing a basic calculator GUI.

 The broad goal of Chapters 7 though 9 is to introduce students to the issues of program complexity and code organization.
 They describe how namespaces are used to achieve functional abstraction and data abstraction and, ultimately, encapsulated, modular, and reusable code.
 Chapter 8 provides a comprehensive discussion of user-defined classes and OOP.
 The full benefit of OOP, however, is best seen in context, which is what Chapter 9 is about.
-Additional contexts and examples of OOP are shown in later chapters and specifically in Sections 11.2, 12.3, and 12.4 as well as in Case Study CS.10.
-Chapters 7 though 9 provide a foundation for the students' future education in data structures and software engineering methodologies.
+Additional contexts and examples of OOP are shown in later chapters and specifically in Sections 10.5, 11.2, 12.3, and 12.4.
+These chapters provide a foundation for the students' future education in data structures and software engineering methodologies.